jplhomer/taghound-media-tagger/readme.txt

 A. Simply untag the image by clicking the 'X'.
 This is similar to how you would remove a tag from a post.

 = Q. Can I use this plugin with other 3rd party plugins like Media Library Assistant? =
 A. Yes!
 We've provided a hook for you to choose where to store the tags.
-Simply pass a function that returns the slug of the taxonomy you'd like to use to `tmt_tag_taxonomy`:
+Simply pass a function that returns the slug of the taxonomy you'd like to use to `tmt_tag_taxonomy` inside your theme's **functions.php** file:

 ```
 function custom_tag_taxonomy( $slug ) {